Edison NJ Theft by Deception Lawyer

 3) The accused intended to deceive the victim; and

 4) The victim believed the defendant and there was some economic gain or loss which resulted.

-Under New Jersey law, theft by deception charges are graded in the same way as other theft offenses.
-As a result, the degree of a theft by deception charge will depend on the amount allegedly stolen in the course of the theft.
+Under New Jersey law, theft by deception charges are graded monetarily, in the same way as other theft offenses.
+As a result, the degree of a theft by deception charge will depend on the amount of money allegedly stolen in the course of the theft or the total value of merchandise/goods.
 The specific guidelines for grading an NJ theft crime are as follows:

 • Under $200.00 – disorderly persons offense; maximum 6 months in county jail